Reed-CompBio/spras/docs/tutorial/beginner.rst

 For this part of the tutorial, we'll use a pre-defined configuration file.
 Download it here: :download:`Beginner Config File <../_static/config/beginner.yaml>`

+EXPLAIN WHAT A YAML FILE IS

+SHOW THIS ACTION OF MOVING IT TO THE FOLDER

 Save the file into the config/ folder of your SPRAS installation.
 After adding this file, SPRAS will use the configuration to set up and reference your directory structure, which will look like this: